openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 ### Set Language Level and Bytecode Level

-In order to be able to use Rewrite to modernize old projects it's important to be able to run on older JDK implementations.
+In order to be able to use OpenRewrite to modernize old projects it's important to be able to run on older JDK implementations.
 So configure the Java compiler to target Java Language and Bytecode level 1.8.

 {% tabs %}
 {% tab title="Gradle" %}